-This course explores the world of cooking, and it gives students the opportunity to develop skills to be used in a future career or daily life.
-Students will learn where our food comes from, how to follow a recipe, the importance of being safe and sanitary, and strategies in buying food.
+This course explores the world of cooking and allows students to develop skills to be used in a future career or daily life.
+Students will learn where our food comes from, how to follow a recipe, the importance of being safe and sanitary, and strategies for buying food.
 Culinary Arts is a hands-on course where the student will learn cooking techniques from grilling to baking bread.
 Skills gained will give the student the ability to create meals efficiently while understanding and being able to control the ingredients used, leading to a healthy future!